What You Need to Know about Kanban Board

 The delivery point is the final process of a kanban team.
 The delivery point for most teams is when the product or service is in the hands of users.
 The team's purpose is to move cards as quickly as possible from the commitment point to the delivery point.
 The delayed period between the two is referred to as the Lead Time.
 Kanban teams are constantly trying to minimize lead time as much as possible.
 When a job is completed, it is marked as finished.

 The Kanban board is a tool for visualizing and planning your workflow.
 Kanban boards help people in visualizing bottlenecks and process flaws, focus on the job at hand, and avoid the need for basic status update meetings.
 Since a Kanban board is a flexible and customizable tool, it will greatly help you in increasing productivity, allocating resources more efficiently, and, finally, increasing revenue.
-When you add this tool to your workflow, your entire team will quickly reap the benefits of it!

 SHARE THIS ARTICLE